 SAN networks are built with fault-tolerance and performance in mind:

 - Block-level data access and reliable transfers for use with high-availability clusters.

-- Network functions mostly offloaded to hardware, thus enabling better server performance.
+- Network and hardware operate disjunctively, thus enabling better server performance.

-Fibre Channel stands for a set of protocols, technologies and services used to build a “classic” SAN network.
-Here are the main types and their differences:
+Fibre Channel is the “classic” way to build a SAN network.
+Here are it’s main technologies and protocols:

 - Fibre Channel Protocol (FCP) - data transfer protocol that lets through SCSI commands.

-- Fibre optic infrastructure - used to transmit data to and/or from FC devices.
+- Fibre optic infrastructure - data transmission tool that is paired with FC devices.

-- Name Service - acts as a database for connected devices.
+- Name Service - a database for connected devices.
 It is quite similar to a domain name system (DNS).

 - Set of flow control services.